tywysocki/OpenAI/README.md

 # OpenAI API Client Library (Swift)

-This library will allow you to access the OpenAI HTTP API's.
+This library will allow you to access the OpenAI HTTP APIs.
 You can read the [full API docs](https://beta.openai.com/docs) for additional information.

 ## Installing OpenAI  💻